The majority of dating

-One of the most central—and damaging—myths about dating is the belief that immediate physical attraction trumps all in the search for love.
+In my new book Deeper Dating: How to Drop The Games of Seduction and Discover the Power of Intimacy, I point out that one of the most central—and damaging—myths about dating is the belief that immediate physical attraction trumps all in the search for love.
 In 1985 evolutionary psychologist David Buss conducted an extensive study of the traits people rate as most important in finding a mate, and his finding was clear: The quality people valued most in a potential mate was not physical attractiveness.
 Nor was it wit, self-confidence, strength, wealth or youthful appearance.
 The number one trait people sought was kindness and understanding.

 We would be fooling ourselves to pretend that physical attraction isn’t tremendously important in our choice of a mate.
 But if kindness and understanding are anywhere near as important as Buss’ research indicates, then we’ve been terribly misguided by popular advice.
 How many recent articles have you read that give primacy to the skills of kindness in dating?
 Not many, I imagine.
 Yet we’re deluged by pieces on building a better body, dressing better, or playing games to attract a mate.
 In truth, singles and dating culture frequently encourages—and then sculpts—behaviors that are the very opposite of kindness and understanding.